ThriveOnz360

 Section 10: E-Signatures — Legally Binding, 2-Hour Turnaround

 Add signature blocks for contractor and client.
 Send via PandaDoc.
 Client receives email, reviews, e-signs in 2 minutes.
 Both parties receive signed copy with audit trail.
 Legally binding under Electronic Communications Act 2000.
-Full legal analysis: E-Signature Legal Validity UK 2026 →
+See: PandaDoc vs DocuSign UK 2026 →

 PandaDoc Free Trial — IR35-Compliant UK Freelance Contract Template Included

-Download free UK freelance contract template (all 5 IR35 clauses pre-written, IP ownership, scope protection, limitation of liability), customise in 20 minutes, send for e-signature.
-Growth members also unlock: IR35 Risk Assessment Template and UK Contractor Onboarding Checklist.
+All 5 IR35 clauses pre-written, IP ownership, scope protection, limitation of liability.
+Customise in 20 minutes, send for e-signature.
+Growth members unlock: IR35 Risk Assessment Template (20-point checklist) and UK Contractor Onboarding Checklist.
 Free to join — no credit card required.

 Payment Structures: Getting Paid On Time